ganlinghui/ganlinghui.github.io/_pages/about.md

 I'm a sign linguist.
 I received my Ph.D in Linguistics from the [University of Connecticut](https://linguistics.uconn.edu/) in 2025.
-My Ph.D dissertation is titled "Information Structure of the Clause-final Position in Hong Kong Sign Language".
+My Ph.D dissertation is titled "Information Structure of the Clause-final Position in Hong Kong Sign Language" [(Link)](https://collections.ctdigitalarchive.org/node/4048887).

 ![The beauty of sign languages](/images/handshape art.JPG){: .align-right width="300px"}
 I specialize in theoretical linguistic research in syntax and the syntax-semantics/prosody interfaces, with a focus on sign languages (asking the question "How is the mechanism of human language faculty reflected in sign languages?").
 I am particularly interested in the **information structure of sign languages** and **bimodal bilingualism**, I also worked on a few sociolinguistic topics related to Deaf communities.
 My research has mainly focused on Hong Kong Sign Language (HKSL) and American Sign Language (ASL).